chh92-eng/charliehart/content/projects/project-2.md

 image = "images/project-2.jpg"
 +++

+## Team Objective

+The **Cornell Mars Rover** project team is an extracurricular, for-credit program that focuses on designing an autonomous rover.
+This rover is redesigned each year and is submitted for the **University Rover Challenge (URC)** in Utah, hosted by *The Mars Society* in late May.

+The **University Rover Competition** releases updated guidelines and challenges that the rover must adhere to and complete.
+These challenges include equipment servicing on a mock Mars lander, autonomous navigation, payload delivery, and testing for microbial life.

+## Project Overview

-As a member of the **Cornell Mars Rover** project team, I worked closely with a partner to develop a tire and hub system for the rover.
-The goal of the project team is to design a Mars Rover each year for the University Rover Competition held in Utah in late May and early June.
+As a member of **Cornell Mars Rover**, I worked closely with a partner to develop a tire and hub system for the rover to be used in competition.

 <div style="display:flex; align-items:center; justify-content:flex-start; gap:2rem; flex-wrap:wrap; margin-bottom:2.5rem;">